kljr/SpringboardVM/README.md

 Ansible and Bash.

-Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site and testing suite, bash scripts which allow Drush make to update existing sites' core and contrib modules without touching their Springboard directories, and quick, pain-free provisioning, management and updating of Apache, mySQL and Drupal/Springboard.
+Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site and testing suite, Bash scripts which allow Drush make to update existing sites' core and contrib modules without touching their Springboard directories, automatic DB backups from guest to host, and quick, pain-free provisioning, management and updating of Apache, mySQL and Drupal/Springboard.

 ## Prerequisites